$40,000 in prizes

 - No HHS or ONC logo: the software application must not use HHS’ or ONC’s logos or official seals and must not claim

-- Functionality/Accuracy: A software application may be disqualified if it fails to function as expressed in the description provided by the Submitter, or if it provides inaccurate or incomplete
+- Functionality/Accuracy: A software application may be disqualified if it fails to function as expressed in the description provided, or if it’s determined to be inaccurate or incomplete information.

 - Security: the software application must be free of malware.
-Submitter agrees that ONC may conduct testing on the software application to determine whether malware or other security threats may be ONC may disqualify the submission if, in ONC’s judgment, it may damage government or others’ equipment or operating environment.
+The applicant agrees that ONC may conduct testing on the software application to determine whether malware or other security threats may be present.
+ONC may disqualify the submission if, in ONC’s judgment, it may damage government or others’ equipment or operating environment.

 Use of additional data platforms and sources beyond the CHPL, with emphasis on publicly available data, are encouraged, but not required.